jannypie/diatomic/README.md

   - has_many reviewed_experiments
   - has_many completed_experiment_steps
   - has_many rooms_managed
+  - belongs_to position

 Position
+  - has_many staff

 Experiment
+  - has_many procedures
     - has_many steps, through procedures
-  - has_many categories, or, has and belongs to many categories
     - has_many locations, through procedures
+  - has and belongs to many categories
+  - belongs to creator
+  - belongs to reviewer

 Procedure
-  - join table between Experiment and Step
+  - join table between Experiment and
+  - belongs to experiment
+  - belongs to step
+  - belongs to technician who completed the work

 Step
-  - uses many equipment
+  - has_many steps_equipment
+    - has_many used_equipment, through steps_equipment
-  - has_many tags, or, has and belongs to many tags
+  - has and belongs to many tags
+  - has many procedures

+StepEquipment
+  - join table between equipment and step
+  - belongs to equipment
+  - belongs to step

 Location
   - has_many equipment
+  - belongs to room manager

 Category
   - has and belongs to many experiments